REACH THE LOST WITH HEALING - AS JESUS TAUGHT IT

 12. GOOD NEWS - A TRAINING COURSE ON EVANGELISM THE JESUS WAY YOU CAN OBTAIN ONLINE FOR FREE!

 The Elijah Challenge have kindly made their training course available online at no cost, with a view to equipping believers to evangelise the lost according to the Jesus model.
 Please visit their website where you can :

-a. download a pdf file of their basic training course - go
+a. download many of their training materials - go

 c. read many reports and testimonies of the effectiveness of this biblically based training - go